Ice Sculptor

 Is that a standard hardware store chainsaw you're using or do they made special chainsaws for ice carving?

-Asked by juliojones over 11 years ago
+Asked by juliojones about 12 years ago

 In the pic that is/was on the front of the site where I'm carving a dog with a chainsaw, that's a standard Stihl electric chainsaw, which is a very high quality saw that costs about 3 times more than a Craftsman saw, for example.
 Ice carvers do tend to modify their chainsaws, however, especially the chains.
 We take off a lot of the safety features so that the saw will cut faster.
 Most of these safety features are designed to protect woodcutters from kickback, which is where the saw tip comes back at the operator so hard and so fast that it's impossible to stop; very dangerous!
 Ice doesn't create kickback like wood does though, so we don't need the kickback safety features; they just slow us down, and a lot of the time, we're kind of in a hurry!